Pt-induced nanowires on Ge(001): a DFT study: Results

-In the previous paragraph it was shown that the adsorption of Pt atoms and dimers in general doesn't lead to stable structures.
+In the previous paragraph it was shown that the adsorption of Pt atoms and dimers in general does not lead to stable structures.
 The Pt atoms try to move into the subsurface, causing large distortions in the original surface structure.
 This leads to the natural conclusion that different building blocks will be needed to generate the experimentally observed NWs.
 Two options come to mind.
-The structure with Pt adsorbed at the T$_{\mathrm{d}1}$ site on Ge(001) showed that Ge-Ge dimers could be a viable candidate to show up as a NW in pseudo-STM images.
-Another possibility are Pt-Ge dimers, these could then be used to explain the observed asymmetry between the NW-dimer atoms.
+The optimized structure starting from Pt at the T$_{\mathrm{d}1}$ site on Ge(001) showed that Ge-Ge dimers could be a viable candidate to show up as a NW in pseudo-STM images.
+Another possibility are Pt-Ge dimers, which could be used to explain the observed asymmetry between the NW-dimer atoms in the observed $4\times1$ periodicity of the NWs.
 Because experiments show the NW to be growing in the troughs between the QDRs, and the above calculations also show a preference for adsorption in the troughs, mainly trough configurations will be considered from this point on.